 On August 26, 2016, the Trust executed amendments to its existing royalty agreements with OEG and Mobil establishing a new base for the determination of gas prices upon which the Trust's royalties are determined.
-This new base is set as the state assessment base for natural gas used by the operating companies in their calculation of royalties payable to the State of Lower Saxony.
-Currently, this change reflects a shift from the use of gas ex-field prices ("contractual prices") to the prices calculated for the GBIP (German Border Import gas Price).
+This base is set as the state assessment base for natural gas used by the operating companies in their calculation of royalties payable to the State of Lower Saxony.
+This change reflects a shift from the use of gas ex-field prices ("contractual prices") to the prices calculated for the GBIP.
 For simplification purposes, we will use GBIP when referring to the current state assessment base.

-The change to the GBIP is intended to be revenue neutral for the Trust.
+The change to the GBIP is intended to be revenue neutral for the Trust in comparison to the previous pricing methodology.
 Additionally, this change should reduce the scope and cost of the accounting examination, eliminate ongoing disputes with OEG and Mobil regarding sales to related parties, and reduce prior year adjustments to the normally scheduled year-end reconciliation.
-The new pricing basis will also eliminate certain costs (transportation and plant gas storage) that were previously deductible prior to the royalty calculation under the agreement with OEG.
+The pricing basis has eliminated certain costs (transportation and plant gas storage) that were previously deductible prior to the royalty calculation under the agreement with OEG.

-Actual gas sales from the prior calendar quarter will be multiplied by the average GBIP for a period starting two months earlier and will provide the basis for royalty payments to the Trust during its fiscal quarter.
+Actual gas sales from the prior calendar quarter are multiplied by the average GBIP for a period starting two months earlier and provide the basis for royalty payments to the Trust during its fiscal quarter.
 The average GBIP for the corresponding period of actual sales is not available due to the delay in its calculation.
-In the final calculation of royalties payable for calendar 2015, the average GBIP under the Mobil and OEG Royalty Agreements was increased by 2% and 5%, respectively.
-For calendar 2016 and forward, the average GBIP under the Mobil and OEG Royalty Agreements will be increased by 1% and 3%, respectively.
+For calendar 2016 and forward, the average GBIP under the Mobil and OEG Royalty Agreements was increased by 1% and 3%, respectively.
 In March of the following calendar year, an average GBIP for the prior calendar year (weighted on a monthly basis by the respective volume of imported gas) is published.
-In the following calendar year, EMPG will make a final reconciliation based upon the published yearly average GBIP increased by the respective percentage factor and the total volume of gas sold under the royalty agreements during the prior calendar year.
+In the following calendar year, EMPG makes a final reconciliation based upon the published yearly average GBIP increased by the respective percentage factor and the total volume of gas sold under the royalty agreements during the prior calendar year.

-The new basis for oil prices would be the published price from the State Authority for Mining, Energy and Geology.
+The basis for oil prices is the published price from the State Authority for Mining, Energy and Geology.
 There are no percentage adjustments factored into the oil royalty calculation.
 There was no change in the previous methodology used with regard to the determination of royalties attributable to sales of sulfur.

 In addition to the Oldenburg area, the Trust also holds overriding royalties at various rates on a number of currently non-producing leases of various sizes in other areas of Germany.
-One of these leases, Grosses Meer, was formerly active but provided no royalties during fiscal 2017, 2016 and 2015.
+One of these leases, Grosses Meer, was formerly active but provided no royalties during fiscal 2018, 2017 and 2016.